jskinne3/portfolio/blog/just_start_a_book_club.md

 We rotate: the person who has least-recently chosen picks the next book, hosts at their house, and makes snacks ("blub").
 Thus new people who have never chosen a book go first; this gets them engaged right away.

+You can still come even if you didn't read the book, so long as you don't mind spoilers.
+This policy makes the meetings more of a fun get-together, less like homework.

 In combining snacks and fun reads, we took some inspiration from the "Book It" program at Pizza Hut.

 ![Pins advertising the "Book It" program arranged on a Pizza Hut tablecloth](/img/bookit.jpg)